seanriceaz/seanriceaz.github.io/_posts/2016-11-21-dont-miss-your-industrys-brexit.markdown

 <img src="/media/2016/11/marketing-and-brexit.jpg" alt="">

 If the surprising election of Donald Trump as President of the United States has taught us anything, it’s that the majority pollsters, reporters, and politicos were listening to (and reporting on) an incomplete set of voters.
-As the the U.S. media looks back on this, the consensus appears to be that the experts listened too too closely to others like themselves, and not closely enough to the voters outside of their normal circles, who turned out in unexpected numbers.
+As the U.S. media looks back on this, the consensus appears to be that the experts listened too closely to others like themselves, and not closely enough to the voters outside of their normal circles, who turned out in unexpected numbers.
 Because of this, nearly everyone, regardless of which way they cast their own vote, expected Clinton to win.

 This bears resemblance to another major political upset that happened across the ocean a few months ago: the Brexit, when the UK voted (to the surprise of the British media and government) to exit the European Union.
 And it will happen again, perhaps as a major upset in your industry.